pengjie-123/springdemo/readme.txt

 2022/04/11 add /lock api test, use mysql row lock (select for update)

-2022/04/13 add Mysql MVCC test, use RR as default isolation level
+2022/04/13 add Mysql MVCC test, use RR as default isolation level 2022/04/14 add fix for hql and use pessimistic_write lock